intel/tsffs/docs/Setup.md

     --non-interactive --trust-insecure-packages
 ```

 You are now ready to use TSFFS!
+See the [User Guide](./UserGuide.md) to learn how to
+add TSFFS to your SIMICS projects, configure TSFFS, and run fuzzing campaigns.